We all know that regular exercise is good for our health. But can your weekly Pilates class really make you look and feel younger?

 9. Enhanced Sleep

 At the end of the day, we all want to crawl between the sheets for a peaceful night’s sleep.
 We are designed to sleep and we know that people who sleep better are more youthful.
 Sleep helps us to renew after a hard day of work and play.
-Through breathing and intentional movement, Pilates helps us to relax.
-When we are relaxed we can sleep better.
+Through breathing and intentional movement, Pilates helps us to relax, and when we are relaxed, we can sleep better.
+Getting enough sleep is absolutely essential for looking refreshed, and feeling energetic and youthful.

 Attending a Pilates class can enhance your life in so many ways.
-The camaraderie and encouragement can keep you motivated to stay fit.
-Try attending a Pilates class at least three days a week, or have Pilates sessions with friends in your own home.
-The regular routine of working out with friends brings purpose to our lives and keeps us young.
+The camaraderie and encouragement alone is worth it for many people, let alone all the benefits of getting physically fit.
+Many people find that the routine of working out with friends brings purpose to our lives and keeps us young.